20 Raw Denim Shirts Primed for the Podium

 The Calico is also available in 9 oz.
 Black Selvedge with matching black diamond snaps.

-The most modern take on the western on this list, Nudie’s Jonas, made from Italian selvedge, doesn’t loudly announce itself as a western shirt.
+The most modern take on the western on this list, Nudie’s Jonas, made from a crisp black selvedge, doesn’t loudly announce itself as a western shirt.

 For more subtle western styling, try Mister Freedom’s 9 oz.
 Appaloosa.